 Te Ara Tika

-Click here to view a time-lapse video of the progress we've made to date
+Click here to view the latest time-lapse video

 "A lot of work has gone on to get us to this point.